How to Block Knitting Projects

 Step 4: Pin into Place and Dry

-Lay the work out on a towel or blocking mat on a flat surface.
-You can use pins to pin it into place so that it will dry exactly how you have laid it out.
+Lay the knit fabric out on a towel or blocking mat and then pin into place.
+Your knit will dry exactly how you have laid it out.
 Use a tape measure to ensure that all sides are even and symmetrical and match your pattern requirements.

 5 Responses